Conversion of Partnership Firm into LLP | Step-by-Step Guide

 2. The conversion shall have complied with section 55 of the LLP Act.

-3. The partners of the Partnership Firm should be the partners of LLP and there should not be any addition or elimination of partners.
-Any such changes of partners can only be done after the completion of the conversion.
+3. The partners of the Partnership Firm should be the partners of the LLP, and there should be no addition or elimination of partners.
+Any such changes of partners can only be made after the completion of the conversion.

-4. All the partners of the Partnership Firm should have a valid DSC (Digital Signature Certificate), and at least two partners should have DPIN (Designate Partner Identification Number) before such application for conversion is made.
+4. Before a conversion application is made, all the partners of the Partnership Firm should have a valid DSC (Digital Signature Certificate), and at least two partners should have a DPIN (Designated Partner Identification Number).

 5. All partners should provide their consent for such conversion before any procedure for the same has been taken.